elf4j/elf4j-provider/README.md

 due to the buffering effect of `cat`.

 Such external setups for data shipping performance, though, are considered outside the scope of application-level logging.
-They may be more important to the application's monitoring/observability which often has different (more relaxed) performance requirements than the business domain workflow.
+They may be more important to the application's monitoring/observability which often has different (and more relaxed) performance requirements than the business domain workflow.